DataWithSweetKeenah/DataWithSekinat/README.md

-# About Me
+Hi, I'm Sekinat Akinde, a statistics graduate and data analyst passionate about using data to uncover patterns, solve problems, and drive smarter decisions.

-Hi, I'm Sekinat Akinde — a Data Analyst with a background in Statistics and a passion for transforming raw data into meaningful insights.
-I enjoy asking the right questions, exploring trends, and using tools like Python, SQL, Excel, and Power BI to drive data-informed decisions.
+With a strong foundation in statistics and hands-on experience in tools like Python, SQL, Excel, and Power BI, I help bring data to life through:

-On this page, you'll find projects that showcase my journey — from analyzing HR data and predicting employee attrition, to working with real-world emergency call datasets and business performance dashboards.

-I created DataWithSekinat to document my growth, share my work, and connect with people who believe in the power of data.
-Whether you're here to explore my projects, collaborate, or just get inspired, you're very welcome.
+* Data Cleaning & Wrangling
+* Exploratory Data Analysis (EDA)
+- Insightful Dashboards & Reports
+* Basic Predictive Modelling
+* Database Querying & Management
+- Presenting Findings for Business Impact

+My work focuses on real-world challenges, from analyzing employee attrition to emergency response trends and business operations.
+I'm always learning, building, and sharing as I grow.I enjoy asking the right questions, exploring trends.

+I created **DataWithSekinat**to showcase my journey, collaborate with like-minded data lovers, and contribute to data-driven conversations.